interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 * ``PARTIAL : 1`` - ``NO_DATA`` detected or manual intervention.
 Transaction verification disabled for latest blocks.

-.. todo:: Define threshold for transaction verification disabling in ``PARTIAL`` state.
+.. note:: The exact threshold (in terms of block height) for disabling the verification of transactions in the ``PARTIAL`` state must be defined upon deployment.
+A possible approach is to keep intact transaction inclusion verification for blocks with a height lower than the height of the first ``NO_DATA```block.

 * ``HALTED: 2`` - ``INVALID`` detected or manual intervention.
 Transaction verification fully suspended.